Artezio/ART-GDL/recovery-rest-adapter/README.md

    * rest.server.host={your server host} (default: localhost)
    * rest.server.port={your server port} (default: 8080)

+   For more flexibility in configuring REST connection you can add following properties:

+   * camel.component.jetty.continuation-timeout={timeout in ms} (default: 30000)
+   * camel.component.jetty.min-threads={minimum number of threads} (default: 5)
+   * camel.component.jetty.max-threads={maximum number of threads} (default: 25)

 Please follow the README instructions from recovery-server to learn how to send messages via Camel routes.